dellano54/BERT_accuracy/README.md

 this is based on the GAN network ideas we simply train an AI using another AI

 We simply use roberta to generate the similarity between two strings using ROBERTA-BASE MODEL

+INSTALLATION:
+  DOWNLOAD:
+  in the current dir and import it

 USAGE:
 ```python